 OCWD’s basin model is a computer representation of the groundwater basin.
 It encompasses the entire groundwater basin and extends approximately three miles into Los Angeles County to provide for more accurate model results than if the model boundary stopped at the county line.
 Each of the basin’s three major aquifer systems (Shallow, Principal, and Deep) is represented by a separate corresponding “layer” in the model.

 OCWD service boundary and groundwater basin boundary

-The District’s surface water recharge system is composed of 23 facilities covering over 1,000 wetted acres and a total storage capacity of approximately 26,000 acre-feet.
+The District’s surface water recharge system is composed of more than two dozen facilities covering over 1,000 wetted acres and a total storage capacity of approximately 26,000 acre-feet.
 OCWD carefully tracks the amount of water being recharged in each facility on a daily basis.

 OCWD monitoring wells

 OCWD collects groundwater elevation and quality data from nearly 700 wells, including over 400 District-owned monitoring wells.
 All entities that operate large-capacity wells must equip their wells with meters and report their production totals every six months.
 Approximately 200 large-capacity public and private supply wells account for 97 percent of all groundwater pumping.
 The remaining pumping comes from private wells that pump relatively small amounts of groundwater.